-2 The Greek grammar of verses 29 and 30 is plain: no gift is given to everybody-not everyone is an apostle and not everyone speaks languages.
+The Greek grammar of verses 29 and 30 is plain: no gift is given to everybody-not everyone is an apostle and not everyone speaks languages.
 Those churches that teach that speaking in tongues is the necessary sign of being 'baptized in the Spirit' (and until you are 'baptized' you are a 2nd class citizen, if a citizen at all), have done untold damage to their people.
 Since the Holy Spirit simply does not give 'tongues' to everybody, those who do not get it are out in the cold.
 But the social pressure is intolerable, so many end up faking it.
 Since many of the leaders are also faking it, the social problem is solved; the person is 'in'.
 But since Satan is the source of all lies, someone who fakes it is living a lie and invites Satan into his life.
 I have been in many Pentecostal, neo-pentecostal, charismatic, whatever churches and have heard thousands of people 'speaking in tongues'-a large majority were faking it, while a few were speaking a real language, but under demonic control.
 A church that teaches a lie invites Satan into the church, and he does not hesitate.
 Of course some had the genuine gift.

-3 Most versions oppose love to the gifts, either by calling it 'more excellent' or by adding the definite article (that is not in the Text) 'the most excellent'.
+2 Most versions oppose love to the gifts, either by calling it 'more excellent' or by adding the definite article (that is not in the Text) 'the most excellent'.
 I seriously doubt that the author had that in mind.
 The term huperbolê refers to an extraordinarily high level of quality, but is not inherently exclusive.
-Had Paul put the definite article it would be exclusive, but he did not.
-Since God is not the author of confusion, and since He gives both gifts and love, I would say that they are supposed to work together.
-See 14:1 below.
+Had Paul put the definite article it would be languages of men, even of angels,1 but have not love, I have become a sounding brass or a clanging cymbal.
+2 And if I have prophecy and know all mysteries and all knowledge, and if I have all faith, so as to remove mountains,2 but have not love, I am nothing.
+3 Even if I give away all my possessions and hand over my

-4 I would say that this is an argument a fortiori, which being freely translated would be, "If I speak the languages of men, or even of angels (if there were such a thing)."
+- 1 I would say that this is an argument a fortiori, which being freely translated would be, "If I speak the languages of men, or even of angels (if there were such a thing)."
 Since angels are spirit beings (Hebrews 1:13-14) and do not normally have physical bodies (although they can materialize in our world), they do not have literal tongues and ears, and consequently do not use sound to communicate among themselves-I suppose they use some sort of thought transference (something we cannot do, at least not yet).
-The claim of any group that calls the gibberish they speak an angelic language I consider to be a plain falsehood, besides being a pitiful insult to the angels.

-5 Evidently it takes a special level or quality of faith to actually move a mountain, a level to which I myself have yet to attain.
+The claim of any group that calls the gibberish they speak an angelic language I consider to be a plain falsehood, besides being a pitiful insult to the angels. - 2 Evidently it takes a special level or quality of faith to actually move a mountain, a level to which I myself have yet to attain.